sploinkster/Gronklemeisters/README.md

+INSTALL NOTES

     YOU WILL FIRST NEED TO DO "sudo apt install git"

     AND THEN "git clone [https://github.com/sploinkster/Gronklemeisters/new/main](https://github.com/sploinkster/Gronklemeisters.git)"

     THEN "cd Gronklemeisters"

     AND "sudo bash .\StartSecurity.sh"

+WHAT IT DOES SO FAR:

+    prints a silly message

 NOTES: